shiokuma000/portfolio/README-en.md

 ## 🚀 Setup

 This app can be downloaded and run locally.
+It is intended for development and testing purposes.

-The following folders and settings are required:
+The following folders and settings are required to run the app:

+1. Clone this repository

-- Clone this repository.
-(Example: `git clone https://github.com/shiokuma000/portfolio.git your-folder-name`)
+- (Example: `git clone https://github.com/shiokuma000/portfolio.git your-folder-name`)

+2. Create folders
 - Create an `h2` folder on your desktop.
-- Place the DB files (`soloBear.my.db`, `soloBear.trace.db`) into the `h2` folder.
+- Place the DB files inside:
+  - `soloBear.my.db`
+  - `soloBear.trace.db`

-- In Eclipse, select the project → Right-click → “Run on Server” (Confirmed working on 2025-11-14)
+3. In Eclipse (or similar IDE), select the project
+- → Right-click → "Run on Server"
+- Confirmed working (2025-11-14)

-- Initial login credentials:
+4. Initial login credentials
 - ID: test
 - Password: test
 ※ Security is not guaranteed.
 Use for development and testing purposes only.

-※ Future updates will migrate to Maven, allowing connection without the DB files.
+5. Future plans
+- Plan to migrate to Maven so that the app can connect without these files.

 ---